Boxing (1980 video game): Reception

 Boxing was reviewed by Video magazine in its "Arcade Alley" column where it was described as "demonstrat[ing] Activision's willingness to strike out boldly in new directions" and praised for keeping things from "becoming needlessly complex" by making automatic punch-type selection for the player.

 Legacy

 Boxing was made available on Microsoft's Game Room service in 2010.

-In 2011, an extended academic version of the game, called Clever Boxer, was developed as a benchmark for Game AI.
+In 2011, an extended academic version of the game, called Clever Boxer, was developed as a benchmark for game AI.

+Boxing was shown briefly being played in the Season 8 The Walking Dead episode The Big Scary U.

+Boxing was featured as an Easter egg minigame in Call of Duty: Black Ops Cold War.